daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 - Upgrade VMware tools version.
 - Upgrade virtual hardware version.

 The VMs will automatically upgrade the VMtools after a reboot (according to the default baseline if you've kept it enabled) which is fine as it is retro compatible with earlier versions of ESXi.
-The virtual hardware upgrade needs to be triggered manually and an upgraded VM cannot be migrated to a host with an earlier version of ESXI (see table below).
+The virtual hardware upgrade needs to be triggered manually and an upgraded VM cannot be migrated to a host with an earlier version of ESXI (see table below)!

 | ESX/ESXi | vHardware |
 ------------------------